nishantmovaliya/AkashTechnolab-Internship/README.md

 # AkashTechnolab-Internship
-Intern at Akash Techonalabs as Python Django web development.
+Intern at Akash Techonalabs as Python Django Web Developer.<br.
-It is 15 days Internship.
+It is 15 days Internship task based internship.